Ḫattušili III: Great King of Hatti

 After deposing Mursili III as king, Hattusili III exiled him to Syria.
 Hattusili III appointed Muwattalli II's other son Kurunta, whom he himself had raised, to govern Tarhuntassa in a similar capacity that Hattusili III himself had once held.

 As king, Hattusili III sought to keep a correspondence with many different kingships in the surrounding areas.
 After his ascension to the throne, Hattusili III began a correspondence with Egyptian Pharaoh Ramesses II that culminated in the first ever recorded peace treaty, the Eternal Treaty (also known as the Treaty of Kadesh).
 This correspondence took place roughly fifteen years after the Battle of Kadesh.

 Hattusili's reign as king is notable for the large collection of letters and written accounts unearthed from this period.
 Over two-hundred letters were unearthed at the site of the royal palace in Hattusa.
 These primary sources, including The Apology, the Tawagalawa letter, and the Arzawa letters, are considered among the very few primary sources available from the Hittite empire of the time.

 Hattusili's eldest son, Nerikkaili, was the heir apparent.
 However, Hattusili removed Nerikkaili from the succession in favor of his younger son, Tudhaliya.

-Hattusa Arhive
+Hattusa Archive

 He is known from a series of tablets.